fedora-silverblue/issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue with Fedora Silverblue
-title: "[BUG] "
+title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---